 - Can OKX freeze accounts?
 Yes.
 In October 2020, OKX froze accounts as one of the holders of private keys was cooperating with a public security bureau investigation, but they quickly resumed withdrawals after the investigation.

-- How many cryptocurrencies on OKX?
+- How many cryptocurrencies are on OKX?
 OKX offers an extensive range of coins to be traded.
 They currently list 362 cryptocurrencies to be traded.

 - Does OKX have a mobile app?
 Yes, the OKX app is available for iOS and Android